lorenzoantei/SuperColliderOnUniHiker/README.md

 cmake --build . --config Release --target all --
 ```

-NOTE: The above command will take a good hour or so ...
+NOTE: The last cmake command will take a good hour or so ...